GraceAHall/accessing-public-data/README.md

 | :-: | :-: | :-: | :-: | :-: | :-: |
 | [NCBI Trace Archive](https://trace.ncbi.nlm.nih.gov/Traces/trace.cgi) | Capillary sequencing only | All | 🔴 | 🟢 | 🔴 |
 | [DDBJ Trace Archive (DTA)](https://www.ddbj.nig.ac.jp/dta/index-e.html) | Capillary sequencing only  | All | 🔴 | 🟢 | 🔴 |

 <br><br>

+**Overview**

+Capillary electrophoresis specific data is included in the NGS archives.
+The repositories above are permanent stores of DNA sequence chromotograms (traces), alongside the actual base calls and quality scores.
+The FASTQ data now feeds into modern archives (SRA, ENA, DRA), and can be specifically searched for using the advanced search tools (instrument platform = 'capillary').

+<br><br>